ericcosta0758/Simulation-and-Monte-Carlo/README.md

   The question proposed has the purpose of illustrating the result shown in the exercise's statement by the use of an example, where we use the minimum of three exponentially distributed random variables with specific parameters 1, 2 and 3.

-  With that said, all that we had to do was simulate 1000 observations of the minimum's distribution via Inversion Method and compare it with the curve obtained analytically by creating the histogram (with y-axis being the **density**) shown in the image Hist_min_exp (images can be found in the foulder images)
+  With that said, all that we had to do was simulate 1000 observations of the minimum's distribution via Inversion Method and compare it with the curve obtained analytically by creating the histogram (with y-axis being the **density**) shown in the image Hist_min_exp (images can be found in the folder images)

   By looking at the figure, there's perceptible empyrical evidence that the data simulated by the method is likely to follow the distribution illustrated by the curve.
 Then, we have a good illustration of the result we got at the start.